hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

-# Atrac3, Atrac3+ and other codecs
+# sceAtrac: Atrac3 and Atrac3+

-The PSP's (hidden) media engine processor handles decoding of formats like Atrac3+, Aac and so forth.
-This processor is not directly accessed by games, instead they go through libraries like sceAtrac, sceAac and so on.
-Atrac3+ is Sony's proprietary format, and the format used for background music in 99% of all games (except those that use MIDI/sequenced music).
+The PSP's (hidden) media engine processor handles decoding of formats like Atrac3+, AAC, h.264, MP3 and so forth.
+This processor is not directly accessed by games, instead they go through libraries like sceAtrac, sceAac etc. Atrac3+ is Sony's proprietary format, and the format used for background music in 99% of all games (except those that use MIDI/sequenced music).
 Mainly "minis" use other formats like MP3 and AAC.

 Emulating the sceAtrac library isn't easy, it's a complex high-level library with many different modes and behaviors.